madatoo/plantarium-ms3/README.md

 - reading more interesting descriptions of plants
 - creating their own plant book
 - sharing saved descriptions and pictures with others users
-- adding their own advices about taking care of the plants
+- adding their own advice about taking care of the plants
 - adding pictures and descriptions of plants they alredy have
 - adding pictures and descriptions of plants they would like to have in the future
 - sorting the plants by type (flowes/shrubs etc.)